Oni Mask Tattoos

 Meaning of the Oni Mask Tattoos

-Generally, someone who wears an Oni mask on their body has the same intent as someone who wears one on their face: they want to tell evil not to mess with them!
+Generally, someone who wears an Oni mask on their body has the same intent as someone who wears one on their face: they want to tell everyone not to mess with them!

-Oni mask tattoos may be to ward off evil or protect you from unseen forces.
+Oni mask tattoos may be to ward off bad luck or protect you from unseen forces.

 Oni mask tattoos may be a way of confronting your fears or your “shadow side.”